Shrestha04/InnateAI_Task/design.md

 ## 3. Compositing the planters

 Implementation: `backend/app/products.py` (catalogue) +
-`backend/app/services/compositing.py` (generation + QA loop) using
+`backend/app/services/compositing.py` (Gemini generation + QA loop, primary path) +
+`backend/app/services/classical_compositing.py` (deterministic, non-AI fallback path, used automatically when the primary path can't run at all — see below).

+**Primary path — Gemini image generation.** `gemini_image_model` (`gemini-3.1-flash-image`,
-`gemini-2.5-flash-image` (the Gemini image-generation/editing model, aka "Nano Banana"), which accepts multiple reference images plus a text instruction and returns an edited image — the natural fit for "take this real product photo and place it into this real scene," as opposed to text-to-image generation which would reinterpret the product.
+configured in `app/config.py`) accepts multiple reference images plus a text instruction and returns an edited image — the natural fit for "take this real product photo and place it into this real scene," as opposed to text-to-image generation which would reinterpret the product from a caption.

+**A real constraint this prototype ran into, and why the fallback path exists.** Gemini's image-*generation* models currently carry a 0/day quota on every project by default, including this one's — regardless of which text/vision model tier the project otherwise has access to.
+Generating a composite at all requires a billed Gemini project; there is no free-tier path around it.
+Rather than let the whole compositing step silently fail (or block the submission on getting a billed key provisioned in time), `compositing.py::composite_for_venue` only falls back to the classical path **when Gemini could not generate an image at all across every attempt** — a capability gap, not a quality judgement.
+A generation Gemini *did* produce but the QA gate rejected stays rejected; it does not silently swap to the classical method.
+This is exactly the kind of infrastructure/quota reality a second engineer building this for real would hit, so it's handled as a designed fallback rather than patched around.

-**Estimating real-world scale from a reference object.** The frontage photo always contains one dependable real-world reference: **the entrance door itself.** UK commercial doors are near-universally 1.98–2.10m tall (`UK_DOOR_HEIGHT_M` in `compositing.py`) — a far tighter and more reliable range than estimating scale from, say, a person who might be anywhere in frame or absent entirely.
+**Estimating real-world scale from a reference object (both paths).** The frontage photo always contains one dependable real-world reference: **the entrance door itself.** UK commercial doors are near-universally 1.98–2.10m tall (`UK_DOOR_HEIGHT_M`) — a far tighter and more reliable range than estimating scale from, say, a person who might be anywhere in frame or absent entirely.
 Each product in the catalogue carries a measured `reference_height_m` (taken from the client's own product photography/spec — e.g. the black cylinder planter's container is ~0.55m, its planting reaches ~1.1m overall; see `products.py`).

-The compositing prompt states both figures explicitly and instructs the model to size the planter against the doorway using that real ratio, rather than "a reasonably sized planter."
+- **Gemini path:** the compositing prompt (`compositing.py::COMPOSITE_PROMPT`) states both figures explicitly and instructs the model to size the planter against the doorway using that real ratio — a **prompt-based scale anchor**, appropriate for a prototype, but the honest limitation is that it relies on the model's own visual estimate of the doorway's pixel height rather than a measured one.
+- **Classical path:** this is where the door-height reference is actually measured rather than estimated.
+A cheap, text-only Gemini vision call (`classical_compositing.py::_detect_door`, `DOOR_PROMPT`) returns the door's top/bottom pixel position (0–1000 normalized) and a ground placement point beside it.
+From the door's measured pixel height and the same 2.04m assumption, the code computes an exact **metres-per-pixel** figure for that specific photo, and scales the product's known `visual_height_m` into an exact target pixel height — a precise, deterministic version of the same idea the Gemini path leaves to the model's judgement.

-This is a **prompt-based scale anchor** — appropriate for a three-venue prototype, but the honest limitation is that it relies on the model's own visual estimate of the doorway's pixel height rather than a measured one.
-The more rigorous version I'd build next: detect the doorway's bounding box in the frontage image programmatically (a small vision call asking for door top/bottom pixel coordinates, or a lightweight open-vocabulary detector), compute an exact metres-per-pixel figure from the known door height, derive the product's exact target pixel height from that, and pass the **precise pixel target** into the prompt (or use it to pre-scale a cutout before compositing) instead of leaving the ratio to the model's visual judgement.
-That removes the single biggest source of scale drift.
+The more rigorous version I'd build next for the *Gemini* path specifically: reuse the same door-detection call the classical path and the entrance-zoom step (§2) already make, compute the precise pixel target from it, and pass that **exact number** into the compositing prompt (or pre-scale a cutout before compositing) instead of leaving the ratio to the image-generation model's own visual estimate.
+Three separate parts of this codebase currently detect "the door" independently (entrance-zoom, classical placement, Gemini's own visual guess) rather than sharing one detection — see §4.

-**Keeping products visually faithful.** Three levers, all in `compositing.py`:
+**Keeping products visually faithful.**
+- **Gemini path**, three levers, all in `compositing.py`:
   1. The actual product photo is passed as a **reference image**, not described in text — the model is editing/compositing against real pixels, not re-imagining "a black planter" from a caption.
-2. The prompt explicitly instructs: *"keep the planter's container material, colour, shape and the plants/foliage identical to Image 2.
-Do not invent a different container or generic plant — reuse the exact product shown."*
+  2. The prompt explicitly instructs: *keep the planter's container material, colour, shape and the plants/foliage identical to the reference image; reuse the exact product shown, don't invent a different one.*
   3. The **QA gate** (below) checks `product_matches_reference` on every generation and rejects drift instead of accepting a plausible-looking but different planter.
+- **Classical path**, faithfulness is structural rather than prompted: `rembg` (`isnet-general-use` model, run fully locally — no API call) segments the actual product photo into a cutout, which is pasted directly onto the frontage.
+There is no reinterpretation step to drift in the first place; the trade-off is realism, not fidelity (see limitations below).

-**Rejection criteria** (`services/vision.py::judge_composite_quality`,
+**Rejection criteria — Gemini path** (`services/vision.py::judge_composite_quality`,
 `QA_PROMPT`) — the automated gate a generation must pass before it's ever shown as a result.
 Given the original frontage photo and the composited output side by side, Gemini answers six independent booleans plus an overall verdict:

 | Check | Rejects when |
 |---|---|